alexle/alexle.github.com/posts/send-sms-python.markdown

 Can it send text messages?
 You betcha!
 Here are the steps to send one easily:

 ###Load SMTP Module###
-SMTP, or simple mail transfer protocol, will be used to send the text message.
-It's the most common protocol for sending e-mail between mail servers.
+SMTP (simple mail transfer protocol) is the most common protocol for sending e-mail between mail servers.
+This protocol will be used to send the text message.
 Fortunately, Python includes a nice library of its basic functions in *smtplib*.

 <div id="code">
 <font color="#cd5c5c">import</font>&nbsp;smtplib<br>
 </div>

 ###Connect to Gmail SMTP Server###
-The next step is to establish a secure session with Gmail's outgoing SMTP server.
+Next, a secure session with Gmail's outgoing SMTP server needs to be established.
 A connection can be made with either TLS or SSL.
-In this example, the STARTTLS connection is used which is port 587.
+In this example, the STARTTLS connection is used (port 587).
 The session is complete with the credentials of a valid Gmail account.

 <div id="code">
 server = smtplib.SMTP( <span style="background-color: #333333"><font color="#ffffff">&quot;</font></span><font color="#ffa0a0">smtp.gmail.com</font><span style="background-color: #333333"><font color="#ffffff">&quot;</font></span>, 587 )<br>